meltano/sdk/CW_README.md

 ## Why I chose this issue:

-I Chose Issue: #2766 bug: New setting alias schema for builtin default_target_schema because the issues align with my familiarity with both Python and SQL.
-The issue is labeled both Good First Issue, and Accepting Pull Requests meaning that it is still an issue that is open to be worked on and a good issue for a first time contributer like me.
+I Chose Issue: #2766 bug: New setting alias schema for built-in default_target_schema because this issue aligns with my familiarity with both Python and SQL.
+The issue is labeled both Good First Issue, and Accepting Pull Requests meaning that it is still an issue that is open to be worked on and a good issue for a first-time contributor like me.
 It also has clearly outlined success criteria and is well defined.

 This issue is a good fit for me because: